amanova130/College-Admin-Page/README.md

 # CollegeAdminPage
 Simple php CRUD code based on Database class and PDO.
-3 pages with datatable, we able to add/edit and remove records from database
+3 pages with datatable, Admin able to add/edit and remove records from database